georgegkekis/investing_oracle/README.md

 ## Requirements

-pip install the following:

-pandas

-requests

-beautifulsoup4

-yfinance

-tabulate
+`pip install pandas requests beautifulsoup4 yfinance tabulate`

+## Usage
+`python3 get_nasdaq_companies_and_eps.py`
+Wait until this finishes.
+It will take about 50 minutes.
+Then run the next script:

+`python3 calculate_intrinsic_value.py`

+Then, the file that is interesting is:

+`undervalued_companies.csv_sorted`

+It contains a list of companies that are undervalued according to the oracle.

 ## Methodology
 The approach is based on Phil Town’s "Rule #1" investing strategy, which focuses on buying great companies at attractive prices based on conservative growth estimates.